-159A-159E.
-Problems in Geography.
-(4 each) Discussion, three hours; reading period, one hour.
+139B.
+Problems in Geography: Biogeography.
+(Formerly numbered 159E.)
+Seminar, three hours; reading period, one hour.
 Preparation: completion of three courses in one concentration.
 Limited to seniors.
 Seminar course in which students carry out intensive research projects developed from courses within one concentration.
 P/NP or letter grading.

-159A.
-Urban and Regional Development Studies; 159B.
-Spatial Demography and Social Processes in Cities; 159C.
-Culture and Environment in Modern World; 159D.
-Physical Geography; 159E.
-Biogeography.
+139C.
+Problems in Geography: Culture and Environment in Modern World.